 While the benefit of developing corporate culture appears self-evident, it is not so easy to make it emerge, deploy it and keep it going.
 At Sagarmatha, we work alongside you to pick up on and bring to light your company’s values and culture, through a multi-stage process.
 Naturally, its services are unique each time and take into account the personality and identity of your employees.

 If your company was a human being, what would its qualities and character be?
 To define your corporate culture, you need to take a good look at your company.
 There will undoubtedly be values already expressed, latent values or transformations taking place that will make new values emerge.
-To generate a representative vision, at Sagarmatha we like to co-build the company values.
+To generate a representative vision, at Sagarmatha, our advice is to co-build the company values.
 Through dedicated workshops, we will help you identify your values by asking your employees, to obtain a clearer, more objective vision and to ensure better appropriation.
 If they fundamentally believe in the company values they have expressed, they will take hold of them and embody them more naturally on a daily basis.

 To promote the values within your company, it’s important to make them practical and attractive.
 A pictogram, visual or another form of graphical identification will help you communicate more easily and help your employees take the values on board.